jhnbsh/wordlist_mod/README.md

   During initial execution of the program a user will be prompted for two items: steps and timing delay.

   The steps value is how many items you wish to process at a time.
 For example, process 10 items then wait, or process 10,000 items then wait.
 The timing delay value is how long the program should wait between steps.
-Depending on the speed of your computer and size of your wordlist you may need to experiment with providing a timing delay to prevent a system lockup (due to exhaustion of system resources).
-For small wordlists (<5Gb) it is generally safe to leave the timing delay to 0.
+Depending on the speed of your computer and size of your wordlist you may need to experiment with providing a timing delay to prevent a system lockup caused by exhausting system resources.
+For small wordlists (<1Gb) it is generally safe to leave the timing delay to 0.

 # Planned Updates:
 * Python v3 support.
 * Add status indicators for each action's progress.
+* Implement additional hashing algorithms.